-The SPGB and our companion parties in the World Socialist Movement (WSM):
+The Socialist Party of Great Britain (SPGB) and our companion parties in the World Socialist Movement (WSM):

-- claim that socialism will, and must, be a wageless, moneyless, worldwide society of common (not state) ownership and democratic control of the means of wealth production and distribution.
+- say that socialism will, and must, be a wageless, moneyless, worldwide society of common (not state) ownership and democratic control of the means of wealth production and distribution.

-- claim that socialism will be a sharp break with capitalism with no “transition period” or gradual implementation of socialism (although socialism will be a dynamic, changing society once it is established).
+- say that socialism will be a sharp break with capitalism with no ‘transition period’ or gradual implementation of socialism (although socialism will be a dynamic, changing society once it is established).

-- claim that there can be no state in a socialist society.
+- say that there can be no state in a socialist society.

-- claim that there can be no classes in a socialist society.
+- say that there can be no classes in a socialist society.

 - promote only socialism, and as an immediate goal.

-- claim that only the vast majority, acting consciously in its own interests, for itself, by itself, can introduce socialism.
+- say that only the vast majority of workers, acting consciously in their own interests, for themselves, by themselves, can introduce socialism.

-- oppose any vanguardist approach, minority-led movements, and leadership, as inherently undemocratic (among other negative things).
+- see any vanguardist approach, minority-led movements, and leadership, as inherently undemocratic (among other negative things).

-- promotes a peaceful democratic revolution, achieved through force of numbers and understanding.
+- promote a peaceful democratic revolution, achieved through force of numbers and understanding.